amelekhin/microwriter/README.md

   target,

   // The lines list.
-  // They are printed in infinite loop.
   lines: ['Hello, world', 'This is Microwriter'],

+  // Print in infinite loop.
+  loop: true,

   // The writing speed in milliseconds.
   writeSpeed: 150,